Spin(7) metrics from K\"ahler Geometry: -reduction of torsion free -structures

 Note that $\om$ and $\Om^+$ can equivalently be expressed as

 \begin{Rem} A priori the reader might find it unnatural that we are distinguishing the vector fields $X$ and $Y$, since rather than performing a direct $\mathbb{T}^2$ reduction we are instead performing two circle quotients in succession.
-The advantage of this procedure of going through the intermediate $G_2$ quotient is that it makes it easier to reconcile our construction with the more familiar Apostolov-Salamon one. \end{Rem} The positive functions $s$ and $H$ are $\mathbb{T}^2$-invariant and as such are pullbacks of functions on $P$, which by abuse of notation we also denote by $s$ and $H$.
+The advantage of this procedure of going through the intermediate $G_2$ quotient is that it makes it easier to reconcile our construction with the K\"ahler reduction of $G_2$ metrics \cite{Apostolov2003}. \end{Rem} The positive functions $s$ and $H$ are $\mathbb{T}^2$-invariant and as such are pullbacks of functions on $P^6$, which by abuse of notation we also denote by $s$ and $H$.
 The associated metrics are then related by: